mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/luchian.sainenco/index.md

-# Project Name
+# Radu: Measuring the Speed of Light

-Radu: Measuring the Speed of Light in a 3x1 setup.
+Radu: Measuring the Speed of Light in a 6x1 setup.

 :::info